Means anywhere in the world.

 Disasters can strike, anywhere in the world at any time!
 Travel insurance covers you for lost deposits and pre-paid travel arrangements for unforeseen circumstances like severe weather, accidents or illness world-wide.

-Loss, theft or damage to your prized possessions can be a common, yet gut-wrenching experience.
+Loss, theft or damage to your luggage and possessions can be a common, yet gut-wrenching experience.
 If your personal belongings go AWOL on holiday your policy will pay to replace or repair them.
 Win!

 Imagine you are involved in an accident overseas or cause at-fault damage!
 Have peace of mind that your travel insurance policy will cover you for legal liability - usually up to at least $2 million.
 Phew!

 You’re mid-martini when bad news breaks.
-Should you need to return home to your family you’ll be covered for unforeseen events like injury or illness of a close relative.
+Should you need to return home due to a family emergency, you'll often be covered for unforeseen events like injury or illness of a close relative.

 Most insurers have 3 levels of cover to choose from: Basic (often medical cover only), mid-range and comprehensive.
 You should pick the cover that best suits the type of holiday and activities you have planned.
 Remember that not all adventure activities are covered automatically.